-Reynaers Middle East honors Lada Aluminium as top fabricator
+Reynaers Middle East Honors Lada Aluminium as top fabricator

 The partnership extends beyond a single prestigious project, epitomizing a robust collaboration that spans a myriad of projects in diverse sectors, notably leaving an indelible mark in retail and commercial spaces.
 Noteworthy projects include the prestigious Jeddah Retail Project, the expansive King Salman Park development, the innovative NEOM Contractor's Villages, and a host of other ventures that showcase the depth and versatility of our shared commitment to architectural excellence and innovation.

-Mr. Ali Khalaf, Managing Director of Reynaers Middle East, extends heartfelt congratulations to Mr. Nidal Nasr, Business Development Manager from Lada Aluminium, acknowledging the fabricator's pivotal role in achieving this milestone.
+Mr. Ali Khalaf, Managing Director of Reynaers Middle East, extends heartfelt congratulations to Mr. Nidal Nasr, Business Development Manager from Majal Al Arabi Group, acknowledging the fabricator's pivotal role in achieving this milestone.
 Mr. Khalaf reaffirms Reynaers Middle East's unwavering commitment to providing unprecedented support to Lada Aluminium, further solidifying their shared vision for architectural excellence.

 "Reynaers Middle East takes immense pride in honoring Lada Aluminium for their outstanding achievement in attaining the highest turnover in the Saudi Arabian market for 2023.
 This award is a testament to our collaborative success and commitment to setting new standards in the construction industry," said Mr. Ali Khalaf, Managing Director of Reynaers Middle East.